Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 As seen in the UI for `Perception Camera`, the list of `Camera Lebelers` is currently empty.
 For each type of ground-truth you wish to generate along-side your captured frames (e.g. 2D bounding boxes around objects), you will need to add a corresponding `Camera Labeler` to this list.

-To speed-up your perception workflow, the Perception comes pre-packaged with four popular labelers for object-detection tasks; however, if you are comfortable with code, you can easily add your own custom labelers.
+To speed-up your perception workflow, the Perception comes pre-packaged with four useful and common labelers for object-detection tasks; however, if you are comfortable with code, you can easily add your own custom labelers.
 The labelers that come with the Perception package cover **2D bounding boxes, object counts, object information (pixel counts and ids), and semantic segmentation images (each object rendered in a unique colour)**.
-In this tutorial, we will be working with the first two.
+In this tutorial, we will be working with the first three.

 * **Action**: Click on the _**+**_ button to the bottom right corner of the empty labeler list, and select `BoundingBox2DLabeler`.
-* **Action**: Repeat the above step and this time select `ObjectCountLabeler`.
+* **Action**: Repeat the above step to add `ObjectCountLabeler` and `RenderedObjectInfoLabeler`.

 Once you add the labelers, the _**Inspector**_ view of the `Perception Camera` component will look like this: